microbiomedata/nmdc-metadata/README.md

   - [ficus_project_fna.tsv](https://drive.google.com/drive/u/1/folders/1frzGlz8EB8inpVokNTSwD6Ia94eVUlsZ)
   - [ficus_project_faa.tsv](https://drive.google.com/drive/u/1/folders/1frzGlz8EB8inpVokNTSwD6Ia94eVUlsZ)

-## Ingest from GOLD

-Currently this is in [Jupyter notebooks](https://github.com/microbiomedata/nmdc-metadata/tree/master/GOLD-ontology-translation).
-We are developing a more comprehensive ETL pipeline.

-## Ingest from EMSL

-In progress.

-For now see the [metadata files](https://drive.google.com/drive/u/1/folders/1frzGlz8EB8inpVokNTSwD6Ia94eVUlsZ) folder on the NMDC drive
+## Metadata integration

+Currently, we use [Jupyter notebooks](https://github.com/microbiomedata/nmdc-metadata/tree/master/GOLD-ontology-translation) to integrate the metadata sources.
+Due to early stage of the project, we need to be able to iterate quickly as new metadata sources become available and new schema changes are needed.
+The [Jupyter notebooks](https://github.com/microbiomedata/nmdc-metadata/tree/master/GOLD-ontology-translation) allow us to do this in a transparent and interactive manner.

+Development of more comprehensive ETL pipeline will progress as the metadata sources and schema become more concrete.